markyoder/wasp_clone/wasphive/README.md

 ### MaxOccurs Assistance Details

-The ***Maximum Occurrence*** rule is used by the NEAMS Workbench logic for filtering options as needed from the autocompletion list.
-An element can only be added up to MaxOccurs times via autocomplete.
+The ***Maximum Occurrence*** rule may be used by input assistance application logic for filtering options as needed from the autocompletion list.
+An element should only be added up to MaxOccurs times via autocomplete.
 For example, if an element has `MaxOccurs = 1`, it can only be added once to the document.
 After is it added once, it is filtered from the autocompletion list.

 ### ChildAtMostOne Assistance Details

-The ***Child At Most One*** rule is used by the NEAMS Workbench logic for filtering options as needed from the autocompletion list.
-If at most one of multiple choices is allowed at any context, then as soon as one of those choices is added to the document, the others are filtered from the autocompletion list.
+The ***Child At Most One*** rule may be used by input assistance application logic for filtering options as needed from the autocompletion list.
+If at most one of multiple choices is allowed at any context, then as soon as one of those choices is added to the document, the others could be filtered from the autocompletion list.
 For example, if an element has `ChildAtMostOne = [ choice1 choice2 choice3 ]` and `choice2` is added, then `choice1` and `choice3` will not be available on the next autocomplete.

 ### ChildExactlyOne Assistance Details

-The ***Child Exactly One*** rule is used by the NEAMS Workbench logic for filtering options as needed from the autocompletion list.
-If exactly one of multiple choices is allowed at any context, then as soon as one of those choices is added to the document, the others are filtered from the autocompletion list.
+The ***Child Exactly One*** rule may be used by input assistance application logic for filtering options as needed from the autocompletion list.
+If exactly one of multiple choices is allowed at any context, then as soon as one of those choices is added to the document, the others could be filtered from the autocompletion list.
 For example, if an element has `ChildExactlyOne = [ choice1 choice2 choice3 ]` and `choice2` is added, then `choice1` and `choice3` will not be available on the next autocomplete.

 ### ValEnums Assistance Details

-The ***Value Enumerations*** rule is used by the NEAMS Workbench autocompletion logic to provide a set of choices that are legal at a given context based on a static set of values supplied in the schema.
-For example, if an element has `ValEnums = [ "a" "b" "c" "d" ]`, then those values will be provided as autocompletion options.
+The ***Value Enumerations*** rule may be used by input assistance application logic to provide a set of choices that are legal at a given context based on a static set of values supplied in the schema.
+For example, if an element has `ValEnums = [ "a" "b" "c" "d" ]`, then those values could be provided as autocompletion options.

 ### ExistsIn Assistance Details

-The ***Exists In*** rule is used by the NEAMS Workbench autocompletion logic to provide a set of choices that are legal at a given context based on values supplied elsewhere in the input.
-For example, if an element has `ExistsIn = [ "../../some/context1" "../../some/context2" ]`, and the values `1`, `2`, `3`, and `4` exist in the input at that relative context, then those values will be provided as autocompletion options.
+The ***Exists In*** rule may be used by input assistance application logic to provide a set of choices that are legal at a given context based on values supplied elsewhere in the input.
+For example, if an element has `ExistsIn = [ "../../some/context1" "../../some/context2" ]`, and the values `1`, `2`, `3`, and `4` exist in the input at that relative context, then those values could be provided as autocompletion options.

 ### ValType Assistance Details

-The ***Value Type*** rule is used by the NEAMS Workbench autocompletion logic to drop in a legitimate default value of the correct type for flag-values and flag-arrays if no `InputDefault` is provided in the schema.
-For example, the following defaults are used:
+The ***Value Type*** rule may be used by input assistance application logic to drop in a legitimate default value of the correct type for flag-values and flag-arrays if no `InputDefault` is provided in the schema.
+For example, the following defaults could be used:

-    * For an element with a `ValType = Int` rule, `1` will be inserted.
+    * For an element with a `ValType = Int` rule, `1` may be inserted.
-    * For an element with a `ValType = Real` rule, `0.0` will be inserted.
+    * For an element with a `ValType = Real` rule, `0.0` may be inserted.
-    * For an element with a `ValType = String` rule, `'insert-string-here'` will be inserted.
+    * For an element with a `ValType = String` rule, `'insert-string-here'` may be inserted.

 To override this behavior, please see [InputDefault Assistance Details](#inputdefault-assistance-details).

 ### InputTmpl Assistance Details

-The ***Input Template*** rule may be used by an input generation application to pick which ***Template File*** to use for autocompletion.
+The ***Input Template*** rule may be used by input assistance application logic to pick which ***Template File*** to use for autocompletion.
 For example, if a context has `InputTmpl = MyCustomTemplate` then a template named `MyCustomTemplate.tmpl` may be used by the application for autocompletion.

 ### InputName Assistance Details

-The ***Input Name*** rule is used by the NEAMS Workbench to override the name of the actual node that the template provided by `InputTmpl` uses for autocompletion, if desired.
+The ***Input Name*** rule may be used by input assistance application logic to override the name of the actual node that the template provided by `InputTmpl` uses for autocompletion, if desired.
 For example, if the name of an element in the input hierarchy is `something_one`, then the name in the schema must be the same, but a template named `MySomething.tmpl` should use the name `something_two` instead for autocompletion, then `something_one` can be overridden via:
 ```javascript
     something_one{
 	    InputName = "something_two"